MBB-team/VBA-toolbox/_wiki/a-few-VBA-functions.md

 Just have a look at `VBA_getVar.m` :)

-## 10: Deriving the Kullback-Leibler divergence for Normal or Gamma densities?
+## 10: Deriving the Kullback-Leibler divergence for Normal or Gamma densities

 Just have a look at `VBA_KL.m` :)